russross/blackfriday-tool/README.md

 Blackfriday is distributed under the Simplified BSD License:

-> Copyright © 2011 Russ Ross.
+> Copyright © 2011-2016 Russ Ross and contributors.
 All rights reserved.
 >
 > Redistribution and use in source and binary forms, with or without modification, are
 > permitted provided that the following conditions are met: